Druspect/PDF2Json/README.md

 This Python script extracts text and structure from PDF files and converts them into a structured JSON format.
 It is designed to handle various PDF structures, filter out noise, and provide a clean, hierarchical JSON output suitable for further processing or analysis.

 # Reason
-The Main reason for even building such a converter is because ai's and advanced file parsing techniques greatly prefer a hierarchacle structure compared to other formats.
+The primary motivation for building this PDF-to-JSON converter is to enhance the usability of structured data for AI systems and advanced file-parsing techniques.
+Unlike traditional flat formats, a hierarchical JSON structure preserves the document’s logical organization, making it easier to process, analyze, and extract meaningful insights.
+By converting PDFs into structured JSON, this tool enables seamless integration with machine learning models, natural language processing applications, and other automated systems that rely on well-organized data.

 ## Features